mir4ef/mean2/README.md

 <a name="notes"></a>
 ## Notes

- - The project is setup with Angular 5.1.x.
+ - The project is setup with Angular 5.2.x.
- - The project is setup with TypeScript 2.6.x, but the [recommended version by Angular is 2.5.x](https://blog.angular.io/angular-5-1-more-now-available-27d372f5eb4e).
-You should be OK with using v2.6.x, but if you run into a problem, you can downgrade TypeScript to v2.5.x.
+ - The project is setup with TypeScript 2.6.x.
  - There is one example of using reusable animation with Angular's `animation()` and `useAnimation()` new methods to do fade in effect on route change (only on the first three routes).
 Most projects have some sort of animation.
 However, if you plan on not using Angular animations, please remove `@angular/animations` from package.json, `BrowserAnimationsModule` from `app.module.ts`, `NoopAnimationsModule` from any unit test that `imports` it and delete `/src/app/shared/animations`.
  - There is selective preloading strategy to lazy load modules after the initial app download is complete.
 Any preloaded lazy module will be available when needed.
 Right now, it preloads the `lazy` module for showcase (see `src/app/app-routing.module.ts`).
 To have a lazy module preloaded, just add `data: { preload: true }` to the module definition in the `app-routing.module.ts` file.
  - The project has a helper service to make http requests easier and more flexible to use.
 It takes advantage of the new simplified and improved `HttpClientModule` introduced in Angular 4.3.x (see file `app/core/http/core-http.service.ts`, the file is prefixed with `core` to avoid any confusion/name collision with the Angular http library).
 It also uses the newly (re)introduced `HttpInterceptor`, which was available in AngularJS 1.x.
 This project has one interceptor setup to attach the jwt token to the request headers to each api request (see file `app/core/interceptors/token.interceptor.ts`).